SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_SAML/SAML_using_Azure_B2C.md

 # Configuring SAML with Azure B2C as identity provider

-DataMiner supports Azure B2C as identity provider from version 10.2.6/10.3.0 onwards.
+From DataMiner 10.2.6/10.3.0 onwards, DataMiner supports Azure B2C as an identity provider for external authentication via SAML.

 To configure this: